Dynamic System Updates (DSU) is a system feature introduced in Android 10 that does the following:

 - Downloads a new GSI (or other Android system image) onto your device.

 - Loads the downloaded GSI onto the new partition.

 - Boots the GSI as a guest OS on the device.

-DSU also enables developers to freely switch between the current system image and the GSI so you can try GSI without risking corruption of the current system image.
+DSU also enables you to easily switch between the current system image and the GSI so you can try GSI without risking corruption of the current system image.

 DSU depends on the Android Dynamic Partition feature and requires the GSIs to be signed by Google or your OEMs as a trusted system image.

 DSU is a feature provided by your device’s manufacturer.
-Please refer to your device manufacturer’s support page for availability.
-Google has enabled DSU on Pixel 3 and Pixel 3 XL devices as of Android Q Beta 4 release.
+Refer to your device manufacturer’s support page for availability.
+Google has enabled DSU on Pixel 3 and newer devices since the Android 10 Beta 4 release.

-Download Q GSI from the GSI preview page or other GSI image server.
+Download a GSI from the GSI release page or another GSI image server.

 Launch DSU using